-3.5.4 Subset Inventory File
+5.1.4 Subset Inventory File

 The subset inventory file describes each file in the subset, listing its size, checksum, permissions, and other information.
-The kits utility generates this information, which reflects the exact state of the files in the source hierarchy from which the kit was built.
+The subset inventory file's name consists of the subset name followed by the suffix .inv, for example: OATODB100.inv.
+The kits utility generates this information, reflecting the exact state of the files in the source hierarchy from which the kit was built.
 The setld utility uses the information to duplicate that state, thus transferring an exact copy of the source hierarchy to the customer's system.
-Table 3-12 describes subset inventory file fields.
+Table 5-4 describes subset inventory file fields.

 Each record of the inventory is composed of 12 fields, each separated by single Tab characters.
-Table 3-12 describes the contents of these fields.
+Table 5-4 describes the contents of these fields.